Lily Butterfield: Storylines

 Val Pollard (Charlie Hardwick) and the other factory staff were disgusted that Lily had lied and tried to blame Pearl for her dishonesty and didn't want anything to do with her.
 One day, she collapsed at work with a bad headache.
 She insisted she was fine, not revealing that the doctor had told her if she felt bad again, to go to hospital.
 Following a second collapse, Rodney Blackstock (Patrick Mower) took her to hospital and after tests, learned she had a cerebral aneurysm and would need surgery.
-Lily went into denial, telling Rodney the doctor had just gotten it wrong.
+Lily went into denial, telling Rodney the doctor had just got it wrong.

 She remained adamant she was not undergoing the procedure until December 2008 when she started getting dizzy spells and finally, after collapsing again, decided to have the operation.
 She refused to tell Edna about her condition, telling her instead that she was going away when she was, in fact, in hospital.
 She fled the hospital before the procedure, meaning Rodney had to contact Edna and tell her everything.
 Leaving the choir competition, she found Lily and convinced her to have the operation.
 On 19 December 2008, she was released from hospital, following a successful operation.

 After meeting and getting on with Alan Turner's (Richard Thorp) old friend, Eddy Fox (Paul Darrow), she offered him a place to stay when Betty insisted he leave her house.
 He had asked Alan to join him on a round the world trip and Alan agreed initially but later changed his mind.
 Lily suggested she go with him instead and he agreed but Betty and Edna were unhappy about the idea.
 Betty felt Eddy could not be trusted and Edna felt Lily was too old for such antics.
 Just before she left Lily made peace with Edna, who wished her the best of luck and made her promise to keep in regular contact.
 Lily and Eddy then left the village.

 In January 2016, Lily falls ill and Edna goes to stay with her for a while.
 However, after Edna dies in May 2016, Ashley reveals that she had been diagnosed with ovarian cancer and, wanting to keep her illness secret, she had lied about Lily being ill in order to leave the village.